xbc5/writing-portfolio/linux/why_are_you_scared_of_neovim?.md

 Neovim's extensibility and the size of its community ensure that there are continuously new plugins and new ideas.
 You can find a lot more plugins and keep up to date with new plugins on [dotfyle](https://dotfyle.com/).

-## Distributions
+## The Beginner's On-Ramp: How Distros Make the Leap Less Scary

-Popular, extensible applications in Linux often end up with distributions -- e.g. what Debian is to Linux, LazyVim is to Neovim.
+Popular, extensible applications in Linux often end up with distributions—e.g., what Debian is to Linux, LazyVim is to Neovim.
 Every distribution has their own approach, plugins, and defaults.

 Some notable distributions are [AstroNvim](https://astronvim.com/), [NvChad](https://github.com/NvChad/NvChad), and [LazyVim](http://www.lazyvim.org/).
 I personally use LazyVim because it's for people who want to spend less time configuring their text editor.

 Configuring complex applications takes work and maintenance.
 Over time things change and break.
-Using a distribution like LazyVim means that you get the benefits of someone else developing your configuration, yet you still have the power to override any of the defaults.
+But using a distribution like LazyVim means that you get the benefits of someone else developing your configuration, yet you still have the power to override any of the defaults.
 You can still configure it exactly as you want.

-The drawback with distributions is the "abstractions" (aka "magic"): it hides the detail and does a lot of work out of view.
+The drawback with distributions is the "abstractions"—aka "magic": it hides the detail and does a lot of work out of view.
 When something breaks, it's not as easy to understand.
-When you want to change something, you need to understand a little bit about that "magic" (read the documentation).
+When you want to change something, you need to understand a little bit about that "magic"—read the documentation.
 Distributions are easy to get started, but they do take some effort eventually.
 That said, they're still a net gain.

-## Conclusion
+## Closing Thoughts: Why Neovim Deserves a Chance

 This isn't a guide on how to get started in Neovim; it's an attempt to convince you why you should be using it.

 The community is large, and the support material is plenty.
 Maintenance and new features are continuous, and new plugins pop up all of the time.

-The biggest win for Neovim (and Vim in general) is its efficiency in doing exactly as you want with little effort.
-Once you commit that to muscle memory, you will be modifying text as efficiently as you press keys.
-Using Vim is a change in mindset more than it is a change of an editor.
+The biggest win for Vim and Neovim is the efficiency to do exactly as you want with little effort.
+Once you commit that to muscle memory, you will be modifying text as efficiently as you press the keys on your keyboard.
+Using Vim is a change of mindset more than it is a change of an editor.
 You feel closer to the task at hand and more immersed in the flow of ideas than the execution of them.

 To add to that, Neovim is endlessly extensible, and if you pick up Lua, it's extensible exactly as you need.